 What Happens After Sending?

-- The recipient complies: the matter is settled — keep the letter as proof
+- The recipient complies: the matter is settled — keep the letter and the delivery receipt as proof

-- No response: after the deadline expires, you can initiate legal proceedings
+- No response: after the deadline expires, you can escalate — small claims or civil court depending on the amount

-- The recipient disputes the claim: the letter formalises the dispute for future reference
+- The recipient disputes the claim: the letter formalises the dispute and freezes the narrative in your favour

 In court, the demand letter serves as evidence that you attempted amicable resolution — a factor judges weigh heavily in their decisions.